Do you sell M-80s and/or Cherry Bombs?

 Will fireworks be safe in my trunk when it’s hot outside?

 Consumer fireworks are tested in ovens at high temperatures and should only ignite if a flame comes in contact with their fuse.
-This test is referred to as the thermal stability test.
+This test is required by the Consumer Product Safety Commission (CPSC) and is referred to as the thermal stability test.
+All legal consumer fireworks sold in the United States must pass this test.
+Yet another reason it is so very important to purchase from a reputable, reliable, year-round fireworks store.

 Where can I store my fireworks if I don’t use them all at once?